- Search The Registry

 - My Account

-*On this date in 1790, the Naturalization Act of 1790 was passed.
-This law of the United States Congress set the first uniform rules for the granting of United States citizenship by naturalization.
+*On this date, in 1790, the Naturalization Act of 1790 was passed.
+This law of the United States Congress set the first uniform rules for granting United States citizenship by naturalization.

 The law limited naturalization to "free white person[s] ... of good character".
-It excluded Native Americans, indentured servants, Black slaves, free Blacks and later Asians, although free Blacks were allowed citizenship at the state level in a number of states.
-The Act was modelled on the Plantation Act 1740 with respect to time, oath of allegiance, process of swearing before a judge, etc. and followed the theme of the Articles of Confederation.
+It excluded Native Americans, indentured servants, Black slaves, free Blacks, and later Asians, although free Blacks were allowed citizenship at the state level in several states.
+The Act was modeled on the Plantation Act of 1740 concerning time, oath of allegiance, the process of swearing before a judge, etc., and followed the theme of the Articles of Confederation.

-There was a two-year residency requirement in the United States and one year in the state of residence before an alien would apply for citizenship, by filing a Petition for Naturalization with "any common law court of record" having jurisdiction over his residence.
-Once convinced of the applicant's “good character”, the court would administer an oath of allegiance to support the Constitution of the United States.
-The applicant's children to age of 21 would also be naturalized.
-The clerk of the court was to make a record of these proceedings, and "thereupon such person shall be considered as a citizen of the United States."
+There was a two-year residency requirement in the United States and one year in the state of residence before an alien would apply for citizenship by filing a Petition for Naturalization with "any common law court of record" having jurisdiction over his residence.
+Once convinced of the applicant's “good character,” the court would administer an oath of allegiance to support the Constitution of the United States.
+The applicant's children to the age of 21 would also be naturalized.
+The court clerk was to record these proceedings, and "thereupon such person shall be considered as a citizen of the United States."
 The Act also provided that children born abroad when both parents are U.S. citizens "shall be considered as natural born citizens," but specified that the right of citizenship did "not descend to persons whose fathers have never been resident in the United States."

 The Naturalization Act of 1795 repealed and superseded the 1790 Act.
-The 1795 Act extended the residence requirement to five years and added a requirement that a prospective applicant needed to give notice of application of three years.
-The Naturalization Act of 1798 extended the residency requirement to 14 years and notice period to five years.
+The 1795 Act extended the residence requirement to five years and added that a prospective applicant must give notice of the application of three years.
+The Naturalization Act of 1798 extended the residency requirement to 14 years and the notice period to five years.
 The 1798 Act was repealed by the Naturalization Law of 1802, restoring the residency and notice requirements of the 1795 Act.
 From the adoption of the Naturalization Law of 1804, women's access to citizenship was increasingly tied to their state of marriage.

-By the end of the nineteenth century, the overriding consideration to determine women's citizenship or ability to naturalize was her marital status.
-From 1907, a women's nationality was entirely dependent on whether or not she was married.
-The Treaty of Dancing Rabbit Creek, which was ratified by the US Congress in 1831, allowed those Choctaw Indians who chose to remain in Mississippi to gain recognition as US citizens, the first major non-European ethnic group to become entitled to US citizenship.
+By the end of the nineteenth century, the overriding consideration to determine a women's citizenship or ability to naturalize was her marital status.
+From 1907, a woman's nationality entirely depended on whether or not she was married.
+The Treaty of Dancing Rabbit Creek, ratified by the US Congress in 1831, allowed those Choctaw Indians who chose to remain in Mississippi to gain recognition as US citizens, the first major non-European ethnic group to become entitled to US citizenship.
 Major changes in citizenship rules were made in the 19th century following the American Civil War.